 Check Your Apps

-If a simple restart doesn’t fix your battery drain, it’s time to check your apps and their performance on your Nexus or Pixel.
+If a simple restart doesn’t fix your battery drain, it’s time to check your apps.

 In a lot of cases, severe battery drain is caused by an app gone rogue.
 Apps can sometimes go haywire after you install a new operating system.
 Fortunately, Android Oreo has a very easy way to check app performance and single out troublemakers.